IBM/Scalable-WordPress-deployment-on-Kubernetes/docs/deploy-with-docker-on-linuxone.md

       MYSQL_ROOT_PASSWORD: example
 ```

-And finally, run docker-compose (from the same directory you created the `.yml`)
+And finally, run docker-compose (from the same directory you created the `.sh`)

 ```text
 sudo docker-compose up -d